s4m520/Face-and-Object-Detection/README.md

 <a name="required-downloads"></a>
 ## 📁 Required Downloads
-- **Face Detection:** No additional files needed (uses built-in OpenCV classifier).
-- **Object Detection:** No manual downloads needed (the model weights `yolo11n.pt` is automatically downloaded by Ultralytics the first time you run the script.
+No manual downloads are required.
+The Haar Cascade classifier is included in OpenCV by default, and the YOLO11n model weights (`yolo11n.pt`) will be automatically downloaded by Ultralytics the first time you run the script.

 ### File Structure
 ```
 CV Project/
-├── face.py
-├── object.py
+├── detection.py
 ├── yolo/
 │   └── yolo11n.pt        # downloaded automatically
 └── README.md